 Savings Account Advantages

 Savings accounts are ideal for individuals looking to save while earning a modest amount of interest.
 Advantages of savings accounts include the ability to withdraw at any time, unlike other long-term investments such as certificates of deposits.
-Savings accounts also require a low investment amounts to start with, depending on the type of account.
+Savings accounts also require low investment amounts to start with, depending on the type of account.
 Much like checking accounts, many saving accounts are also insured by the FDIC.
+Should the bank fail, the depositor's money is secure.
 Other advantages include the ability to have automatic deductions for bill-pay and minimal monthly fees.

 Savings Account Disadvantages

 Quick and easy access to a savings fund is tempting for some account holders, which can make long-term saving difficult.
 Savings accounts generally have the lowest return when compared to other types of investments.
 Most savings accounts also have a minimum balance requirement.
-If the account balance falls below the minimum amount, the account holder incurs charges.
-Another possible disadvantage is that the FDIC only insures accounts up to a certain amount, which may be concerning to individuals with savings of more than the maximum amount.
+If the account balance falls below the minimum amount, the account holder incurs charges, which can negate any interest earned.
+Another possible disadvantage is that the FDIC only insures accounts up to $250,000, which may be concerning to individuals with savings of more than the maximum amount.